Road trip safety tips for your vacations

 Watch out for fatigue!

-Did you know that fatigue at the wheel causes about 20% of fatal collisions in Canada?
+Did you know that driver fatigue is a factor in about 20% of fatal collisions in Canada?

 If you’re driving long distances for your vacation, make sure you take breaks – it’s worth it for your safety, as well as the safety of the people in your car and other people on the road.